Adding Cloud-Optimized GeoTIFFs to the MAAP Dashboard¶

 High-level, the steps are:

-- Inspect your COG(s) to understand the best rescale and colormap name parameters.
+Inspect your Cloud-Optimized GeoTIFF(s) (COGs) to understand the best rescale and colormap name parameters.
 Optionally create a mosaic.

 The MAAP dashboard has 3 environments: